 Over time, I began to feel the heartache of not being able to share one of my greatest passions with my own child.
 However, as his teacher, I’m seeing that all that sorrow was unnecessary.
 Although he might not write a great Canadian novel (how many of us will, anyway?), I’m realizing that his future may include the very beginning stages of writing – even if in his own way and with the assistance he requires.
 This post will show you, that like me, you don’t need to despair about your child’s future with writing.

 The tips in this post goes beyond handwriting, although they are somewhat linked.
 Writing is also linked to reading.
 I’ve chosen to separate each of them to give you concrete tips for each category, but do not dismiss their connection.

 In order to write, a child ordinarily needs to have handwriting skills, as well as an understanding of the written word.
 However, [pullquote]just because a child cannot hold a pencil properly to handwrite, does not mean that he cannot partake in the skill of writing.
 Similarly, just because a child cannot yet read, does not mean he cannot tackle the task of writing.
 It might sound impossible, but I will show you how this is achievable.
 In so doing, you help to build all of the other skills your child will need to acquire (ie: handwriting and reading).

 I have put writing in front of the literacy post since writing is much more concrete and ties in with both handwriting and drawing skills and makes a great link to reading.

-Why writing may be a challenge for children with special needs
+Why writing may be a challenge for neurodiverse and disabled children